ipsusu/ffxivstore-dark/README.md

 ## How To
 The recommended injector for userstyles is [Stylus](https://add0n.com/stylus.html).
-Install it and then click the install button below to add the theme to the website.
+Install it and then click the install button in the section below to add the theme to the website.

 Stylus will open a new tab in your browser that loads the UserCSS userstyle.
 Make sure to press the `Install style` button, which will be followed by the text “Style Installed” if the installation is successful.

+Once installed, Stylus should automatically update the style when I change it here.
+You can also manually check for updates in the Stylus 'Installed Styles' manager.

 ## Install
 Click the 'Install with Stylus' button below.